mzivic7/endcord/commands.md

     Select a string on interactive app message.
 Strings are provided in assist window.
 Specify `[num]` if have multiple string selects.
 - `set_notifications ...` / `set_notifications <#[channel_id]> ...`
     Show and modify server/channel notification settings.
+- `redraw`
+    Redraw UI if it ever gets messed up.